sarsamurmu/estree-toolkit/README.md

   });
   ```

+There's more functionalities, please read the documentation.

 ## Documentation
-The documentation is work in progress.
 You can find the documentation at https://estree-toolkit.netlify.app/

+Thank you for using `estree-toolkit`.

 ## License
 Licensed under the [MIT License](/LICENSE).